 The Bank filed its response to the motion in October 2014.
 On March 10, 2015, the plaintiff filed their response to the Bank's response to the motion.
 A common pre-trial hearing for the three motions filed against the Bank, Bank Leumi and Discount Bank - against which claims were filed citing similar causes - took place on March 26, 2015.
 On November 2, the Bank filed its motion to reject parts of the plaintiff's response to the Bank's response.
 The plaintiff has yet to file its response.
-On April 18, 2016, another preliminary hearing took place; according to the Court decision, the plaintiffs were granted an extension to file their response to the motion by the Bank to dismiss part of the plaintiff's response to the Bank's response.
-On October 27, 2016, another pre-trial hearing took place to discuss motions by the banks to dismiss sections in the plaintiffs' response to the banks' response to the motion; an evidentiary hearing is scheduled for April 2017.
+On April 18, 2016, another preliminary hearing took place; according to the Court decision, the plaintiffs were granted an extension to file their response to the motion by the Bank to dismiss part of the plaintiff's response to the Bank's response to the Bank's response to the banks to dismiss sections in the plaintiff's response to the banks' response to the motion; an evidentiary hearing is scheduled for April 2017.